mit-enclaves/argos-monitor/scripts/README.md

 The output of the debugger is available in `/tmp/debugger.out`.

 **BUGS**:
 a.
 Gdb does not allow setting debug variables with `-ex` or to pass strings.
-As a result, this command dumps an id for the guest (0 for rawc, 1 for linux as defined in `debug_server.py` enum) and the `tyche_guest_address` in the file `/tmp/guest_info` which is then read by the server.
+As a result, this command dumps an id for the guest (0 for rawc, 1 for linux as defined in `debug_server.py` enum) and the `tyche_GUEST_START` in the file `/tmp/guest_info` which is then read by the server.
 b.
 I cannot remove the breakpoint on main in the `debugger`.
 As a result, the command to start the server includes a continue.

 3. `tyche`: Defined in the class `TycheClient`.